rabbit72/tinder_autoclick/README.md

 This script use authentication with mobile phone, you have to input code by yourself.

+The first time you have to login by yourself and create account.

 This clicker use Google Chrome browser.

 # How to install